-The foundation stone was laid by H.E Dr. Adehanom Haile (Deputy Minister, Higher Education Affair), the then representative of State Minister, Ministry of Education and H.E Mr. Abadula Gamada, the then President of Oromia Regional State, on 28 November 2008 G.C.
-The university was officially established by proclamation No213/2011 (2003E.C.) as one of the Ethiopian government higher education institutions (HEIs).
+The foundation stone was laid by H.E Dr.Adhannum Hailu, the then State Minister of Ministry of Education and H.E Mr. Abadula Gemeda, the then President of Oromia Regional State, on 28 November 2008.The university was officially established by proclamation No213/2011 (2003 E.C.) as one of the Ethiopian government higher education institutions (HEIs).

 The mean annual rainfall across the zone varies between 500mm and 700 mm with an overall average of 648 mm.
 The area’s mean temperatures range from 25°C to 29°C during hotter season and 14°C to 18°C during colder season of the year (Luseno, et al., 1998).

-The area is inhibited mainly by Guji Oromo and there are also other nations and nationalities living in the zone.
-They preserve and do share many indigenous values.
-The Oromo indigenous democratic Gada System, known as “Sirna Gadaa” is preserved and practiced mainly in Guji and Borena Zones.
+Two major Oromo groups, Borana and Guji, and other minorities inhabit this area.
+They preserved and do share many indigenous values.
+The Oromo indigenous democratic Gada System, known as Sirna Gadaa, is preserved and practiced mainly in Guji and Borena Zones.
 Notwithstanding these indigenous values that Guji, Borana, and others cherish in common, the spirit of inter-ethnic group competition, and sometimes conflicts over grazing areas and water resources, remain deep-rooted in these pastoralist communities.
 The establishment of BHU, in the vicinity, would open an excellent opportunity to study and to solve their problems so as to enhance good governance, spirit of peaceful co-existence, positive attitudes towards diversity and tolerance.
 These could be achieved through scientific research, community service and partnership that are based on impartial appreciation of all local communities, and their respective contributions to the strategic initiatives BHU would undertake in this regard.

-Since the construction of BHU delayed beyond expected completion time, the university started functioning in the campus of Bule Hora College of Teachers Education with a total of 243 regular and 116 weekend degree students in 4 faculties in 2011/12(2004E.C) academic year; and transferred to its own campus in September 2012(2005E.C).
+Since the construction of BHU delayed beyond expected completion time, the university started functioning in the campus of Bule Hora College of Teacher Education with a total of 243 regular and 116 weekend degree students in 4 faculties 6 departments in 2011/12 academic year; and transferred to its own campus in September 2012.